 The Town of Palm Beach United Way is committed to transparency and accountability with your donations.
 We believe in the efficient and wise stewardship of your contributions to ensure funds are directed to programs provided by qualified partner agencies that are proven to positively impact our community.

 Our administrative costs remain fairly consistent from year to year; however, the amount of pledges and donations we raise each year does vary.
 It is that variable of “monies raised” that causes our actual percentage of administrative expenses to change from year to year.
-Our administrative expense for 2015 was 1.83% and our fundraising expense for 2015 was 7.33%.
+Our administrative and overhead expenses rate for 2017 was 8%, as calculated by our 990.

 The Town of Palm Beach United Way annually files a solicitation permit with the Florida Department of Agriculture (CH368), Form 990 with the IRS, and an annual audit by an independent firm.